mclaralvs/flutter_httpandsqlite/README.md

 <h1 align=center>HTTP & SQLite ✨</h1>

 ## 🎯 Goals
-<p>The main goal of this activity was to build a Flutter application for online purchases, using everything we've learned throughout the classes.</p>
+<p>The main goal of this activity was to build a Flutter application for online purchases, using everything we've learned throughout the classes, specially HTTP and SQLite.</p>

 ## 🛠 Tech & Tools
 <p align=center>